 A separate curriculum of specialized courses offers in-depth training in key topic areas, including monetary policy implementation, financial institution supervision and payments and market infrastructure.

 The Central Banking Seminar is offered annually in October at the New York Fed.
 The program is designed to broaden the experience of central bankers who have been identified as potential leaders by their respective institutions.

 Applicants should be at least mid-level officers with sufficient education and work experience to be able to take advantage of the material and interactive format.
 Participants should have some background in financial markets and monetary and financial policy to derive maximum benefit from the program.
 Fluency in English is also key.

-For 2018, the Central Banking Seminar will be held from October 1 through October 5.
+The 43rd Central Banking Seminar will be held in October 2019.

 The Specialized Training Courses are offered once or twice a year during the spring and fall and last three or four days.
 The courses feature in-depth presentations by experts from the specialty areas and, in selected instances, speakers from outside of the New York Fed.

 For 2019, training courses will be offered in the following topic areas:

 - U.S. Monetary Policy Implementation